Chinese Communist Party: Communist Youth League

 The Communist Youth League (CYL) is the CCP's youth wing, and the largest mass organization for youth in China.
 To join, an applicant has to be between the ages of 14 and 28.
 It controls and supervises Young Pioneers, a youth organization for children below the age of 14.
 The organizational structure of CYL is an exact copy of the CCP's; the highest body is the National Congress, followed by the Central Committee, Politburo, and the Politburo Standing Committee.
 However, the Central Committee (and all central organs) of the CYL work under the guidance of the CCP central leadership.
 By the end of 2024, the CYLC had 75 million members and 4.4 million organizations throughout China.

 Symbols

 At the beginning of its history, the CCP did not have a single official standard for the flag, but instead allowed individual party committees to copy the flag of the Communist Party of the Soviet Union.
 The Central Politburo decreed the establishment of a sole official flag on 28 April 1942: "The flag of the CPC has the length-to-width proportion of 3:2 with a hammer and sickle in the upper-left corner, and with no five-pointed star.
 The Political Bureau authorizes the General Office to custom-make a number of standard flags and distribute them to all major organs".
 According to the People's Daily, "The red color symbolizes revolution; the hammer-and-sickle are tools of workers and peasants, meaning that the Communist Party of China represents the interests of the masses and the people; the yellow color signifies brightness."
+The CCP does not have an official song, though The Internationale is used in certain events.